ghi-electronics/Docs/software/tinyclr/tutorials/spi.md

 {
     static void Main()
     {
-        var settings = new SpiConnectionSettings(0x1C)// the slave's select pin {
+        var settings = new SpiConnectionSettings(FEZ.GpioPin.PB6)   // the slave's select pin {
             Mode = SpiMode.Mode1,
-            ClockFrequency = 4* 1000 * 1000,//4Mhz
+            ClockFrequency = 4 * 1000 * 1000,       //4Mhz
             DataBitLength = 8,
         };
         var device = SpiDevice.FromId(FEZ.SpiBus.Spi1, settings);

-        device.Write(new byte[] { 1, 2 });// write something
+        device.Write(new byte[] { 1, 2 });          // write something
-        device.TransferSequential(...)// this is good for reading registers device.TransferFullDuplex(...)// this is the only one that trully represents how SPI works }
+        device.TransferSequential(...)              // this is good for reading registers device.TransferFullDuplex(...)              // this is the only one that trully represents how SPI works }

 }